aws-samples/serverless-patterns/msk-lambda-iam-java-sam/README.md

 ...

 ```
-Click ctrl+c to exit

 Check if the Lambda function was invoked in [Amazon CloudWatch logs](https://console.aws.amazon.com/cloudwatch/home?#logsV2:log-groups).
 You should see messages in the Log Group with the name of the deployed Lambda function.

 The Lambda code parses the Kafka messages and outputs the fields in the Kafka messages to CloudWatch logs.

 A single Lambda function receives a batch of messages.
 The messages are received as a map with each key being a combination of the topic and the partition, as a single batch can receive messages from multiple partitions.
 Each key has a list of messages.
 Each Kafka message has the following properties - `Topic`, `Partition`, `Offset`, `TimeStamp`, `TimeStampType`, `Key`, and `Value`.

 The `Key` and `Value` are base64 encoded and have to be decoded.
 A message can also have a list of headers, each header having a key and a value.